Yvonne De Carlo: 1944–1945: Salome, Where She Danced

-Universal-International (1946–1950)
+1946–1950: Universal's Queen of Technicolor

-Universal signed de Carlo to a long-term contract.
+Universal signed De Carlo to a long-term contract.
 She was used by the studio as a backup star to Maria Montez, and her second movie for the studio saw her step into a role rejected by Montez: the Western Frontier Gal (1946) alongside Rod Cameron.
 In 1946, exhibitors voted De Carlo the ninth-most promising "star of tomorrow."
 Like Salome, it was shot in Technicolor.

 De Carlo followed Frontier Gal with a top-billed role in Walter Reisch's Technicolor musical Song of Scheherazade (1947), co-starring Brian Donlevy and Jean-Pierre Aumont.
 Tilly Losch, an Austrian dancer and friend of Reisch, coached De Carlo in her three dancing solos.
 The film was a hit, making over $2 million.

 De Carlo wanted to act in different types of movies.
 She applied to play the part of a waitress in A Double Life (1947) but lost out to Shelley Winters.
 Instead, Universal put her back in Technicolor for Slave Girl (1947), made with the producers of Frontier Gal.
 It was another solid commercial success.
 De Carlo was given a small role in Brute Force (1947), a prison movie starring Burt Lancaster and produced by Mark Hellinger.
 It was her first movie in black and white since becoming a star and her first to get good reviews.

 She played Lola Montez in Black Bart (1948), a Technicolor Western with Dan Duryea for director George Sherman.
 Duryea and Sherman worked with her again on River Lady (1948).
 De Carlo called these films "physically taxing but not creatively inspiring."
 The New York Times later summarised them as "a series of routine costume adventures as a tough but good-natured minx from across the tracks who wades into society and inevitably backtracks with a bloke of her own caliber."

 She romanced Tony Martin in Casbah (1948), a musical remake of Algiers (1938) made for Martin's own production company but released through Universal.
 De Carlo was reluctant to be in it because, though she would receive top billing over Martin, she did not get the female lead.
 That part went to Swedish newcomer Märta Torén.
 However, studio head William Goetz insisted that De Carlo play Inez, the role Sigrid Gurie acted in the 1938 version.
 She also sang the film's song For Every Man There's a Woman, which was nominated for the Academy Award for Best Original Song.
-The film flopped at the box office, de Carlo's first flop since becoming a star.